 Confidential adviser for undesirable behaviour

 The UvA aims to prevent and combat sexual intimidation, bullying, aggression, violence, stalking and discrimination.
 If you experience one of this problems, do not keep it to yourself and report it!
-Talk to a fellow PhD candidate, to Tanja Kassenaar, or to one of the current members of the PVC.
+Talk to a fellow PhD candidate, to your buddy, to the ILLC coach or PhD programme director.

 You can also get support from one of the University's confidential advisers for undesirable behaviour.
 You can read on the website who they are and what to do when you are confronted with this kind of behaviour.

 Academic Integrity adviser

 All those involved with teaching and research at the University of Amsterdam have an individual responsibility with respect to the maintenance of academic integrity.
 At each UvA campus there is a confidential adviser specialized in academic integrity, who can be approached for questions or complaints in this respect.
 If possible, they will seek to mediate or find a solution for the complaint, failing which they will refer you to the Academic Integrity Committee, where a formal complaint about a possible violation of academic integrity can be lodged.